harvard-edge/dataperf-speech-example/README.md

 - Run and evaluate your selection algorithm with the MLCube commands above

 ### Submission
-Once participants are satisfied with their selection algorithm they should submit their `{lang}_train.json` file to [DynaBench](https://dynabench.org/tasks/speech-selection).
+Once participants are satisfied with their selection algorithm they should submit their `{lang}_{size}_train.json` files to [DynaBench](https://dynabench.org/tasks/speech-selection).
+A seperate file is required for each language and training set size conbination (6 total).

 ## Files
 Each supported language has the following files: